-As mentioned in previous articles, targeting and personalization is an important factor when it comes to customer care.
-None of those techniques can be executed without the basis – data analytics.
+As mentioned in previous articles, targeting and personalization are an important factors when it comes to customer care.
+None of those techniques can be executed without the basis of data analytics.
 Thanks to the information gathered you can tailor any message, ad, or any type of content to each customer’s personal preferences.

 TASIL new data collection method

-TASIL is a perfect data analytics tool since the beginning.
-However, we have updated it recently with new functionality and now we’ve got one data collection method covered!
+TASIL has been a perfect data analytics tool since the beginning.
+However, we have updated it recently with new functionality, and now we’ve got one data collection method covered!

 Surveys are what can help TASIL clients get more customer insights about their behaviour and their preferences.
 It would help if you simply told us what you want to measure and we’re going to prepare a specially personalized survey for you to send your customers.
 Adding the functionality has broadened TASIL’s client base and increased the interest in Big Data-based real-time marketing platform.